alechay/Coursera_Capstone/week5/report.md

 Source: sklearn documentation.

 ### Identifying features most correlated with housing prices
 First, I split the data into the features and labels.
-The features consisted of property crimes per 1000 residents, violent crimes per 1000 residents, average family income, percentage unemployed, and total populational.
+The features consisted of property crimes per 1000 residents, violent crimes per 1000 residents, average family income, percentage unemployed, and total population.
 The labels were the median sales price of a single family home.

 I then examined the distribution of each of the features and the labels.
 Most features were not normally distributed, and neither were the labels.
 This could have affected the results. <br>
 ![alt text](https://github.com/alechay/Coursera_Capstone/blob/main/week5/images/restaurants_dist.png)